2000 Milton Keynes Council election: Campaign

 The Labour Prime Minister Tony Blair came to Milton Keynes to launch his party's local election campaign.
 Labour were defending control of Milton Keynes council, but before the election were relying on the casting vote of the mayor to keep control, after 2 Labour councillors left the party to become independents.

 The election in Milton Keynes saw a relaxation of the rules for requesting a postal vote, allowing anyone who wanted to vote by post.
-As a results the number of postal vote requests increased from the normal 1,100 to 3,600.
+As a result the number of postal vote requests increased from the normal 1,100 to 3,600.

 Election result

 The results saw no party win a majority on the council, with Labour losing seats, including 3 to the Conservatives.